Mila-Wetz/Cantera-Dashboard/README.md

 <img src=https://github.com/Mila-Wetz/Cantera-Dashboard/assets/143420424/95dd7daf-61f3-497b-9ab1-ab9a86a186cf width="400" height="400">
 <img src=https://github.com/Mila-Wetz/Cantera-Dashboard/assets/143420424/f62d9cd1-7fd9-4524-b204-ef9bfc112713 width="500" height="400">

 Simply run the file and adjust the sliders to match your test parameters to get an overview of the engine simulation with those inputs.
+If your inputs are not suitable for combustion with this type of engine, a warning will be displayed to indicate which parameters need to be changed in order to facilitate combustion.

+Depending on what kind of computer you are using, the GUI display might cut off parts of the plots or the gauges.
+If this happens you may have to edit the window size in the code.
+There is a box and comments that indicate which line you will have to edit.
+Try reducing the size of the x and y coordinates from 300 to 200.